ConvivioTeam/cookbook/delivery_recipe/technical-delivery/security/README.md

 If the security profile of the system warrants it, we may opt to further restrict the application's access to the data in the database to only the data made available by an API layer in front of the database.
 That API itself will have strong boundary security and access limitations, via firewalls and other methods, to restrict and control access to it.

 We also manage access to the application's hosting platform.
 If the project's security profile warrants it, we may include a number of elevated access control tools or systems.

+Access to all of our systems is managed only by a limited number of senior members of staff.

 ### Access logging